YenchiSomnambule/louisblanc.github.io/README.md

 ### **Quantitative Analyst  - Grand River Corporation**

 ![official_profile](image/Official_Profile_2.jpg)

-•	Developed financial models to optimize investment strategies and informed decision-making processes by analyzing market data and trends.
-•	Automated trading workflows using Python, significantly increasing efficiency, reducing manual tasks, and enhancing accuracy in data processing workflows.
-•	Created actionable dashboards in Tableau and Power BI to support leadership strategy discussions and drive informed decision-making through visual insights.
-•	Conducted in-depth market analysis to identify trends, enabling data-driven investment decisions and optimizing long-term financial strategy development.
-•	Designed and implemented algorithmic trading strategies, significantly enhancing portfolio performance by 17.25% and improving risk-adjusted returns.
+As a Quantitative Analyst at Grand River Corporation, I specialized in developing sophisticated financial models and optimizing investment strategies through comprehensive data analysis.
+My expertise in Python facilitated significant automation of trading workflows, enhancing operational efficiency, reducing manual tasks, and increasing the accuracy of data processing.
+This automation not only streamlined operations but also supported the scalability of trading activities.

 ![thinkorswim](image/thinkorswim2.png)

+Utilizing advanced trading platforms such as TradingView and thinkorswim, I engaged in financial derivatives trading which played a pivotal role in advancing our clients' portfolios.
+These platforms enabled precise analysis and execution of complex trading strategies, integrating seamlessly with our existing systems to bolster our analytical capabilities.

 ![dashboard](image/dashboard2.png)

+I also created and maintained actionable dashboards using Tableau and Power BI, providing leadership with clear, visual insights into market data and trends.
+This was crucial for facilitating strategic discussions and enabling quick, informed decision-making.
+My rigorous market analysis helped unearth underlying trends, informing investment decisions that optimized our long-term financial strategy.

+Furthermore, I was responsible for the design and implementation of algorithmic trading strategies that directly contributed to a significant enhancement in portfolio performance, achieving a 17.25% increase in returns and improving risk-adjusted metrics.
+These strategies, coupled with my role in process automation, were integral to maintaining a competitive advantage in a fast-paced financial environment.

 -------------------------------------------------------------------------

 ![outlier](image/outlier.png)